pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 - Use the 2nd Super Repel on [this tile](https://gunnermaniac.com/pokeworld?map=194#5/14) before using Strength
 - After dropping before the last boulder on [this tile](https://gunnermaniac.com/pokeworld?map=194#24/16):
 	- Use Strength
-	- Use a Max Ether on HD
+	- Down to use a Max Ether on HD
-	- Super Repel
+	- Up to use last Super Repel
 	- Bike
 - Optional Safety: Pick up the [Full Restore](http://gunnermaniac.com/pokeworld?map=194#26/7)